African Company Act 1750

-The African Company Act 1750 was an Act passed by the Parliament of Great Britain which dissolved the Royal African Company and created the African Company of Merchants, to whom the assets of the former were passed.
+The African Company Act 1750 (24 Geo.
+2. c.
+49) was an act of the Parliament of Great Britain which dissolved the Royal African Company and created the African Company of Merchants, to whom the assets of the former were passed.

 The Royal African Company had been in financial difficulties for many years, but by 1747 these difficulties grew more acute.
 They also informed parliament in February of that year that it was incapable of defending its forts and castles against possible attack by the French.

+Subsequent developments

+The whole act was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1867 (30 & 31 Vict. c.
+59).